hashicorp/consul/website/source/docs/guides/outage.html.markdown

 In the case of an unrecoverable server failure in a single server cluster, data loss is inevitable since data was not replicated to any other servers.
-This is why a single server deploy is never recommended.
+This is why a single server deploy is **never** recommended.

 Any services registered with agents will be re-populated when the new server comes online as agents perform anti-entropy.

 ## Failure of a Server in a Multi-Server Cluster

-In a multi-server deploy, there are at least N remaining servers.
-The first step is to simply stop all the servers.
+If you think the failed server is recoverable, the easiest option is to bring it back online and have it rejoin the cluster, returning the cluster to a fully healthy state.
+Similarly, even if you need to rebuild a new Consul server to replace the failed node, you may wish to do that immediately.
+Keep in mind that the rebuilt server needs to have the same IP as the failed server.
+Again, once this server is online, the cluster will return to a fully healthy state.

+Both of these strategies involve a potentially lengthy time to reboot or rebuild a failed server.
+If this is impractical, if building a new server with the same IP isn't an option, or if your failed server is unrecoverable, you need to remove the failed server from the `raft/peers.json` file on all remaining servers.

+To begin, stop all remaining servers.
 You can attempt a graceful leave, but it will not work in most cases.
 Do not worry if the leave exits with an error.
 The cluster is in an unhealthy state, so this is expected.